magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_quickSearch.md

 ### `suggestionDelay` {#q_suggestionDelay}

-The suggestionDelay option prevents spamming the server with requests by waiting till the user has stopped typing for period of time.
+The suggestionDelay option prevents spamming the server with requests by waiting till the user has stopped typing for the specified period of time.

 **Type**: Integer